BarryMode/Profile/README.md

 ## Hosts

-Add custom hosts to the [`hosts`](https://github.com/BarryMode/mac-prime/blob/master/resources/hosts) file then use the following command to replace your system hosts file.
+Keep track of your hosts in the [`hosts`](https://github.com/BarryMode/mac-prime/blob/master/resources/hosts) file.
+Use the following command to replace your system hosts file with this one.

 ```bash
 update hosts